 Why study chemistry at Benedictine?

-- The Chemistry program is approved by the American Chemistry Society (ACS).
+- The BS in Chemistry program is approved by the American Chemistry Society (ACS).

 - All Benedictine University Chemistry faculty members have a Ph.D. in one of the five major areas of chemistry, including organic chemistry, inorganic chemistry, analytical chemistry, physical chemistry and biochemistry.